James Baxendale (footballer, born 1992): Return to England

+Managerial career

+Baxendale was appointed manager of Armthorpe Welfare in August 2023.
+He was joined by assistants Matthew Flanagan and Andrew Steptoe, and Baxendale was confirmed to also be registering as a player.
+Baxendale was successful in avoiding relegation with the club and securing a place in the NCEL Division One for the 2024-2025 season.

+In May 2024, Baxendale was appointed first team manager of NCEL Premier Division team Frickley Athletic, and was once again joined by assistants Matthew Flanagan and Andrew Steptoe.
+Following a poor start to the season, Baxendale resigned in October, with the team only two points ahead of the relegation places.
+Two days later, he returned to Armthorpe Welfare as manager.

 Personal life

 Growing up, Baxendale supported Nottingham Forest and Sheffield Wednesday, having received a season ticket at Nottingham Forest as a young kid.

 Even after leaving Doncaster Rovers, Baxendale said he "still live in Doncaster in the summer.
 My home is there and I go back quite regularly so I will have a lot of friends and family there at the game – Doncaster fans who will want tickets in the Walsall end!".